 If you want to tell Google that a certain category page plays an important role within your blog, make sure you add some internal links pointing to this category page.

-You can do this from within blog posts under that category, but also from other pages such as the home page.
+You can do this from within blog posts in that category, but also from other pages such as the home page.

-5. Remove the Word Category from the URL
+5. Optional: Remove the Word Category from the URL

-This one is a bit tricky.
-The word category is included in the URLs by default in WordPress.
+This one is optional.
+The word category is by default included in URLs in WordPress.
 There has always been some debate in the community about whether or not to remove the word category from the URL structure.

 There is another, very important reason to not neglect your WordPress category pages.

 Let’s be honest here.
 While the above tips will definitely increase your chances of ranking in Google, it’s still very difficult to achieve.
-And if the main keyword you’re targeting in that category page is highly competitive, or has a huge monthly search volume, it will probably never happen.
+And if the main keyword you’re targeting in that category page is highly competitive, or has a huge monthly search volume, it’s going to take a very long time for that to rank.

 So why bother giving your WordPress category pages so much attention?